FaizanFaisal25/ArgueAI/README.md

 ### Contribution

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-### License

-Distributed under the MIT License.
-See `LICENSE` for more information.

--Enjoy ArgueAI, Happy Coding!